pdol9/ft_malcolm/README.md

 program bypasses the OS’s default header handling and directly crafts packets at the data-link layer, allowing full control over ARP and Ethernet fields.

-Nontheless, many OSes ignore unsolicited ARP replies (the designated method to achieve the objective) for unknown IPs unless the target actually looked up that IP.
+Nonetheless, many OSes ignore unsolicited ARP replies (the designated method to achieve the objective) for unknown IPs unless the target actually looked up that IP.
 The typical attack is to reply for an IP that the victim will use (e.g., gateway IP) or to reply just after they send a request for that IP.